ALAO Procedures Manual

 - The Chair will remove identifying information from the submissions and send them to the PGC, for blind review.
 All applications will be reviewed as-is.
 No information will be requested from the applicants.

-- Criteria for grant selection are based on the CPC’s rank for the program and application essay.
+- Priority is given to presenters.
+Criteria for grant selection are based on the CPC’s rank for the program and application essay.
 Both programs and poster sessions will be considered, with programs weighted more heavily than poster sessions.
 Programs or posters where the grant applicant is the primary driver of the program are weighted more heavily than programs or posters where the grant applicant is serving a less prominent role.
-The Chair will confirm student status (or recent graduate status) with LIS program.

 - Each PGC member will submit a ranked list of applicants to the Chair.
 The Chair will compile one ranked list and will forward it to the PGC to facilitate selection of the grant recipient.